Tejaswireddyallam/GDPFall2024-Group2/README.md

 I attended a workshop today and got to know how to cite the research paper.
 Discussed about the client meetings.
 I have done some research regarding the citations.

+I have attended workshop and documented some citations format.
+We discussed about the questions that we are asked in client meeting and also done some research related to our project.